-If he had delayed receiving benefits until he was 70, he’d receive $1,700 more a month, or $3,806.
+If he had delayed receiving benefits until he was 70, he’d receive $1,600 more a month, or $3,731.
 And he would make up for the eight-year delay in not taking any benefits in about 10 years.
-(And because one out of every four 65-year-olds today will live past age 90, according to the Social Security Administration1, the long-term benefit could be substantial.)
+(And because one out of every four 65-year-olds today will live past age 90, according to the Social Security Administration,1 the long-term benefit could be substantial.)

 Make wellness a deciding factor

 Your health can play a big role in helping determine when you should start taking benefits.
-Do your loved ones live long lives, or has everyone succumbed to illness before age 65?
-“It’s not the most accurate indicator of what’s going to transpire in the future, but it can have some bearing,” Arthur says.
+Do your loved ones live long lives, or have most succumbed to illness before age 65?
+“It’s not the most accurate indicator of what’s going to transpire in the future, but it can have some bearing, and therefore should be taken into consideration,” Hohenberger says.

-“If you’re in reasonably good health, that counsels in favor of waiting,” he continues.
-“If you’re in poor or guarded health, that counsels toward drawing benefits sooner rather than later.”
+“If you’re in reasonably good health and anticipate a continued healthy lifestyle, that usually counsels in favor of waiting,” he continues.
+“If, on the other hand, you’re in poorer health and have concerns about longevity, that counsels toward drawing benefits sooner rather than later.”

 Do you have enough income?

-“I ask my clients: ‘Is that an attractive return to you over the next 12 months?’” he says.
-“And given the current interest rate environment, the response is typically a resounding yes.”
+“I ask: ‘Is that an attractive return to you over the next 12 months?'” he says.
+“And given the current interest rate environment and unpredictability of the securities markets, the response is typically a resounding yes.”

 Considerations for married couples

-Arthur advises married clients to look at multiple factors when determining the timing for each spouse to claim Social Security benefits.
+Hohenberger suggests married clients look at multiple factors when determining the timing for each spouse to claim Social Security benefits.

 For example, if you’re working part time or seasonally, your Social Security benefits may be dramatically lower if your partner is working full-time.
-It’s still wise for both of you to wait, if possible.
+It still may be wise for both of you to wait, if possible.